KonstantinHoffmann/LanguagePhylogenies/README.md

 	<figcaption>Columns 1, 6, 12, 16, 19 and 23 are ascertainment columns consisting only of 0 and ?</figcaption>
 </figure>

-## Setting up the analysis using BEAUti
+### Setting up the analysis using BEAUti

-### Loading the template
+#### Loading the template

 A template in BEAUti sets the interface and allows us to select and modify all the interesting parameters.
 Depending on the model varying combinations of parameters are necessary.
 Because BEAUti can not account for all possible models, there are so called templates that preset the interface accordingly.

 `Babel` comes with some BEAUti-templates that are made specifically for linguistic analyses.
 These ones are named after the substitution model used in the template.
-In this tutorial we go with the broadly used Binary Covarion model.
+In this tutorial, we go with the broadly used Binary Covarion model.

-> In BEAUti go to `File > Template` and choose `Binary Covarion`.
+> In BEAUti, go to `File > Template` and choose `Binary Covarion`.

-### Getting the Data into BEAUti
+#### Getting the Data into BEAUti

 Next we will import our dataset.